FHDA/PortalFetch/README.md

 ## crawler.config format

     [config]
-    quarter_value  = <quarter_value to be selected, which is the value attribute of option tag in webpage>
+    quarter_value  = < mutiple quarter_value to be selected, which is the value attribute of option tag in webpage, use ',' to split each quarter_value>
     filename  = <filename>.json
     quarter  = <quarter of the year,e.g. Summer2021>